isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/foxy-roxy-s-quizzes.md

 ---
 ### Foxy Roxy's Quest

 **Congratulations to all Explorers for completing Foxy Roxy's quests!
-You have exceeded her expectations, and could possibly even outsmart her if she's not careful!** You can still scroll down to do each month's quiz, but you will not earn points for any of your attempts.
-Make sure you borrow physical books and eBooks to earn reward points by 28 September 2021, and collect your cards by 30 September 2021!
+You have exceeded her expectations, and could possibly even outsmart her if she's not careful!** Book Bugs: Explorers of Stories Past has now ended, but you can still scroll down to do each month's quiz.

 ![Foxy Roxy has a Quest for you](/images/events/bookbugsx/Quizzes instructions.png)